The unreported reality: Do people know how to report an accident at work?

 Workers in London are searching for help for accidents at work the most

-We also analysed search data for locations to reveal the areas that are searching the most for ‘accident at work’ related support, including claims and solicitors, and found that London had the highest number of searches per 100,000.
+We also analysed search data for locations to reveal the areas that are searching the most for ‘accident at work’ related support, including accident at work claims and solicitors, and found that London had the highest number of searches per 100,000.

 London is home to a huge number of workers and due to that, construction projects,